CVE-2025-48432

 Impact

 The vulnerability could enable log injection or forgery, allowing attackers to manipulate log appearance or structure.
 This is particularly concerning when logs are processed by external systems or viewed in terminals.
-While this does not directly impact Django's security model, it poses risks when logs are consumed or interpreted by other tools (OSS Security).
+While this does not directly impact Django's security model, it poses risks when logs are consumed or interpreted by other tools (Django Security).

 Mitigation and workarounds